State Street Corp Sells 13,892 Shares of Braskem S.A. (NYSE:BAK)

 State Street Corp lessened its stake in shares of Braskem S.A.
 (NYSE:BAK) by 7.3% during the second quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 177,105 shares of the company’s stock after selling 13,892 shares during the quarter.
 State Street Corp’s holdings in Braskem were worth $4,222,000 as of its most recent SEC filing.

 Several other hedge funds and other institutional investors also recently bought and sold shares of BAK.
 Northern Trust Corp bought a new stake in shares of Braskem during the first quarter worth $156,000.
-Goldman Sachs Group Inc. grew its stake in shares of Braskem by 87.4% during the first quarter.
-Goldman Sachs Group Inc. now owns 28,971 shares of the company’s stock worth $412,000 after buying an additional 13,512 shares during the last quarter.
-Cubist Systematic Strategies LLC bought a new stake in shares of Braskem during the first quarter worth $492,000.
-Morgan Stanley grew its stake in shares of Braskem by 107.6% during the first quarter.
-Morgan Stanley now owns 6,834 shares of the company’s stock worth $97,000 after buying an additional 3,542 shares during the last quarter.
-Finally, Millennium Management LLC grew its stake in shares of Braskem by 17.8% during the first quarter.
-Millennium Management LLC now owns 113,071 shares of the company’s stock worth $1,608,000 after buying an additional 17,069 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in shares of Braskem by 87.4% during the first quarter.
+Goldman Sachs Group Inc. now owns 28,971 shares of the company’s stock worth $412,000 after purchasing an additional 13,512 shares during the period.
+Cubist Systematic Strategies LLC acquired a new position in shares of Braskem during the first quarter worth $492,000.
+Morgan Stanley lifted its holdings in shares of Braskem by 107.6% during the first quarter.
+Morgan Stanley now owns 6,834 shares of the company’s stock worth $97,000 after purchasing an additional 3,542 shares during the period.
+Finally, Millennium Management LLC lifted its holdings in shares of Braskem by 17.8% during the first quarter.
+Millennium Management LLC now owns 113,071 shares of the company’s stock worth $1,608,000 after purchasing an additional 17,069 shares during the period.

 A number of equities analysts have recently commented on BAK shares.
 Bank of America started coverage on shares of Braskem in a report on Tuesday, September 21st.
 They set a “buy” rating and a $32.00 price target on the stock.
 Citigroup lifted their price target on shares of Braskem from $25.00 to $68.00 and gave the stock a “neutral” rating in a report on Tuesday, November 2nd.
-Zacks Investment Research upgraded shares of Braskem from a “hold” rating to a “buy” rating and set a $20.00 price target on the stock in a report on Wednesday, November 24th.
 UBS Group upgraded shares of Braskem from a “neutral” rating to a “buy” rating in a report on Tuesday, September 14th.
-Finally, TheStreet upgraded shares of Braskem from a “c-” rating to a “b-” rating in a report on Friday, August 13th.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, Braskem has a consensus rating of “Buy” and a consensus target price of $30.80.
+TheStreet upgraded shares of Braskem from a “c-” rating to a “b-” rating in a report on Friday, August 13th.
+Finally, Zacks Investment Research upgraded shares of Braskem from a “hold” rating to a “buy” rating and set a $20.00 target price on the stock in a report on Wednesday, November 24th.
+Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $30.80.

-Braskem (NYSE:BAK) last released its earnings results on Tuesday, November 9th.
-The company reported $1.70 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.09 by ($0.39).
-The firm had revenue of $5.41 billion during the quarter, compared to analyst estimates of $5.25 billion.
+Braskem (NYSE:BAK) last announced its quarterly earnings data on Tuesday, November 9th.
+The company reported $1.70 earnings per share for the quarter, missing the consensus estimate of $2.09 by ($0.39).
 Braskem had a net margin of 14.93% and a return on equity of 437.34%.
+The company had revenue of $5.41 billion for the quarter, compared to analyst estimates of $5.25 billion.
 Research analysts expect that Braskem S.A. will post 8.78 earnings per share for the current year.

 About Braskem